nfeichtel/instacart_project/README.md

 - From Q2 to Q3, 15 departments saw increases in non-organic products and 5 departments saw decreases.
 Of the departments that saw positive increases in non-organic products, 9 of them saw increases in orders of more than 30,000.
 Similar to the overall trends, the *Produce*, *Frozen*, and *Household* departments saw the greatest increase in product orders, while the *Dairy Eggs*, *Babies*, and *Alcohol* departments saw the largest decreases in product orders.
 - Within the *Produce* department, 4 of the 5 product categories saw increases in both non-organic and organic products.
 Only fresh fruit porducts saw an overall decline in orders and this was due to a large decrease of 66,884 organic orders. **"Produce" contiues to be our strogest department, and does not seem to be greatly impacted by decrease in organic orders trend that we have been seeing.**
 - Within the *Frozen* department, 10 of the 11 product categories saw overall increases in orders.
 Interestingly, 9 of the 11 product categories saw decreases in organic orders ranging from -4% to -37%.
 The decrease in organic products ordered in the *Frozen* department was offset by large increases in non-organic *Frozen* products ranging from 5% to 47%. **Non-Organic products continue to make-up for the loses in Organic orders.**
+- *Household* products make up only 1.5% of orders, but its 22% increase in orders is still noteworthy.
+Organic products make up only 0.22% of offered *Household* products.
+The cleaning products category saw the largest increase in orders at nearly 10,000.

 <br>![Organic Order Dash](assets/organic_orders.png)

 - From Q2 to Q3, 17 departments saw decreases in organic orders, and the 3 departments that saw increases in organic orders saw a combined increase of a neglible 59 orders. **A shift away from organic products is a trend that should be continued to be monitored.**
+- All product categories within the *Dairy Eggs* department saw a drop in organic orders except for eggs.
+Eggs is the only product to see increases in both organic (+3%) and non-organic (+11%) orders resulting in an overall 7% order increase.
+Two product categories within *Dairy Eggs* that saw a large decrease in both organic and non-organic products were yogurt and milk.
+Yogurt saw its orders decrease by 11% (105k orders) in Q3, while milk saw a 13% (88.7k orders) reduction Inflation causing higher dairy prices could be to blame for the drop in milk and yogurt puchases, but egg orders appear to be unaffected by this trend.
+- The *Babies* department saw a nearly 54k decrease in orders with this decreases being approximately split evenly between organic and non-organic orders.
+The baby food formula category makes up 99.4% of the decrease in its department.
+We should see if our pricing algins with other competitors and research what additional factors could be impacting baby formula orders.

 ### Additional Interesting Finds